Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 .. note::

-   In the Mainnet, ``bakerCooldownEpochs`` is set initially to 168 epochs.
+   In the Mainnet, the cool-down duration for reducing baker stake is set to 21 days.
 This value can be checked as follows:

    .. code-block:: console

-      $concordium-client raw GetBlockSummary
+      $concordium-client consensus show-chain-parameters
       ...
-              "bakerCooldownEpochs": 168
+            + pool owner cooldown duration: 21d
       ...

 .. warning::